tygcrawford/work-dotfiles/README.md

 ## Purpose

-This is meant to be a barebones dotfiles repository for applications like vim, tmux, and gnu terminal.
+This is meant to be a barebones dotfiles repository.
-I made this repository to avoid the use of the use of package managers that call from numerous untrusted repositories and the instalation of packages for things like terminal emulation while still ending up with a functional, easy on the eyes interface.
+I made this repository to avoid unnecessary downloads from package managers into safe environments while keeping important features and design in mind.

 ## Instalation